Connect with others who understand.

 Written by Liz Aguiniga, Ph.D.

 Myeloma is a type of cancer that affects plasma cells.
-Plasma cells are a part of the immune system; they are responsible for making antibodies (immunoglobulins), which are proteins that help fight off infections.
+Plasma cells are part of the immune system, and they are responsible for making antibodies (also called immunoglobulins).
+Antibodies are immune proteins that help fight off infections.

-Blood cells, including plasma cells, are made in the innermost part of the bone called the bone marrow.
-If plasma cells have a mutation that changes how often cells duplicate, cells can begin to multiply uncontrollably, forming a tumor.
-When these cancer cells spread to other sites — or metastasize — the condition is called multiple myeloma.
+Plasma cells and other blood cells are made in the bone marrow.
+If plasma cells develop a mutation (change) that makes them duplicate too fast, these abnormal plasma cells can begin to multiply uncontrollably, forming a tumor.
+These cancer cells may spread to other body parts.
+This process is called metastasis.

 Origin of Multiple Myeloma